How To - Build a High-Quality Radio-less AllStar Node for Under $100

 8. RX and TX level adjustments can be made in the asl radio tune settings, by logging in by SSH and running "sudo /usr/sbin/simpleusb-tune-menu" if using simpleusb driver or "sudo /usr/sbin/radio-tune-menu" if using usbradio driver, then follow the prompts to adjust the level settings.

 9. You can check your audio using Parrot mode: Enter DTMF command *921 to enable, *922 to disable.
 (Be sure you're not connected to any other nodes when doing any testing.)
 N2DYI's Parrot Test Node 55553 can also be used.
+When setting levels keep in mind that it's better to be a little on the low side than to have too much gain and possible clipping and distortion.

 10. The audio levels on the node have been adjusted to good general levels, however your voice and various mic(s) you use may be louder or quieter than average and you may need to adjust the Rx gain (volume level from the mic going out to other nodes) accordingly.
 You can also adjust the Tx gain (max volume from the speaker) to your personal preference.